lischy/touchinspiration/README.md

 **Quiz:**

 Given the below API endpoint and attached design template, you are required to complete the following tasks:
- 1. Setup a fresh web app based on ReactJS
-  The setup should use Webpack as the dedicated module bundler and dependency manager for your web app.
+ 1. Setup a fresh web app based on ReactJS: The setup should use Webpack as the dedicated module bundler and dependency manager for your web app.
 It should also use either yarn or npm for package management.
+ 2. Implement the Browse and the Edit endpoints below.

 **Hint:**